-African greys are medium-sized birds that need space to move about in.
+African greys are medium-sized birds that need space to move about.
 This prevents them from getting stressed and claustrophobic.

-As a result, they need a large cage that’s at least 3 feet wide and 4 feet tall.
-It should also be 2 feet deep.
-Aim for a minimum cage size of 36 x 24 x 48 inches to allow plenty of space.
+As a result, they need a 3 feet wide, 4 feet tall, and 2 feet deep cage.
+Aim for a minimum cage size of 36 x 24 x 48 inches to allow ample space.

 According to the Center for Animal Rehab and Education, the bars should be spaced ¾ to 1 inch apart.
-This allows them to climb up and down the sides without hurting themselves.
-It also prevents them from escaping.
+This allows them to climb up and down the sides without hurting themselves or escaping.

 Similarly, getting the right cage is essential, as it’s where your parrot will spend most of its life.
-If it’s too small, your African grey is likely to develop a range of behavioral problems such as:
+If it’s too small, your African grey is likely to develop behavioral problems such as: